Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 This is just my running order for easier CTF boxes, you can do what you like; if I quickly exhaust this list, I usually go back to G0tM1lk's list process.

-If you followed the above before getting here, you'll find that point 1 yields some interesting results, namely that in the home directory, we find flag 2 adn an interesting file:
+If you followed the above before getting here, you'll find that point 1 yields some interesting results, namely that in the home directory, we find flag 2 and an interesting file:

 {%
   include figure